Black Adam: 52

 Black Adam appears as a featured character in DC's weekly 52 comic book.
-Depicted as the violent protector of the nation of Kahndaq, Adam kills several supervillains in public and on television to demonstrate his views.
+Depicted as the violent protector of Kahndaq, Adam kills several supervillains in public and on television to demonstrate his views.
 As a result, he is distrusted by the superhuman community.

 In 52, DC introduces Adrianna Tomaz, the "most beautiful slave from Egypt" offered to Adam by Intergang as a token to curry his favor, along with $2,000,000 in African gold.
-Black Adam sends Intergang a message by killing Noose, by tearing his face apart, and sending the rest of the Intergang members home, leaving Adrianna behind.
+Black Adam sends Intergang a message by killing Noose and Rough House and sending the rest of the Intergang members home, leaving Adrianna behind.

 During Week 10, he creates an international metahuman coalition against the perceived metahuman supremacy of the United States.
 He gets members of the Great Ten of China and Russia's Rocket Reds, among others, to join the coalition.
 Adrianna begins to counsel him and stays as a refugee.
 She makes him a ruler who shows more mercy and performs charitable acts.

 In Week 12 of the series, Adam gains a magical amulet, hidden on the scarab in which Shazam imprisoned him.
 With help from Captain Marvel, who first thinks Adam is trying to attack him, he transforms Adrianna into the superheroine Isis.

 Four weeks later, in Week 16, he proposes with a jewel given to Cleopatra by Caesar, and the two are married, with Captain Marvel and the rest of the Marvel Family as witnesses, Mary as bridesmaid.
 Renee Montoya and the Question prevent a suicide bomber, a child sent by Intergang, from ruining the wedding.
-For this they are awarded the country's highest honor, the Order of the Scarab, by Black Adam, although he is furious to find Renee is missing the ceremony while sleeping with a Kahndaqi woman from sorrow over killing a child.
+For this they are awarded the country's highest honor, the Order of the Scarab, by Black Adam, although he is furious to find Montoya is missing the ceremony while sleeping with a Kahndaqi woman from sorrow over killing a child.

-In 52 Week 23, Black Adam and Isis, with the assistance of the Question and Renee Montoya, find Isis's brother Amon.
-Due to a failed escape attempt, Amon suffers near-fatal wounds from repeated beatings, meaning that he will never walk again.
-To save his life, Black Adam bestows a portion of his own power on the boy, as Captain Marvel did for Captain Marvel Jr. Isis's brother then becomes a new addition to the Black Marvel Family under the name Osiris.
+In 52 Week 23, Black Adam and Isis, with the assistance of the Question and Montoya, find Isis's brother Amon, who has been injured and rendered paraplegic due to a failed escape attempt.
+To save his life, Adam bestows a portion of his own power on the boy, as Captain Marvel did for Captain Marvel Jr. Isis's brother then becomes a new addition to the Black Marvel Family under the name Osiris.
 They help the Marvels beat the demonic Sabbac using their lightning strike on Halloween when he tries to sacrifice children to the demon Neron while several stories high.
 He is then moved to an unknown location.
 The Black Marvel Family also has a charity dinner with Venus Sivana, during which Osiris first meets a talking crocodile (whom Osiris names Sobek).